Military Reaction Force: Modus operandi

 The MRF's surveillance operations included the use of front companies (see below) and disguises.
 Former members claim they posed as road sweepers, dustmen and even homeless meths-drinkers while carrying out surveillance.
 The MRF is known to have used agents referred to as 'Freds'.
-These were republican or loyalist paramilitaries who were recruited by British Military Intelligence.
+These were republican or loyalist paramilitaries who were recruited by the Intelligence Corps.
 The Freds would work inside paramilitary groups, feeding back information to the MRF.
 They were also ferried through Belfast in armoured cars, and through the gunslit would point-out paramilitary individuals of note.
 Through this method the MRF compiled extensive photographs and dossiers of Belfast militants of both factions.

 Alleged attacks on civilians

 In 1972, it is alleged MRF teams carried out a number of drive-by shootings in Catholic and Irish nationalist areas of Belfast, some of which were attributed to Ulster loyalist paramilitaries.
-At least fifteen civilians were shot.
 MRF members have asserted the unit's involvement in most of these attacks.
 There are also allegations that the unit helped loyalists to carry out attacks.